Skip to main content

 Empty responses

-If the delta stream produces no text at all — and no fork entry was requested — the streamer sends a fallback message:
+If the delta stream produces no text at all — and no fork entry was requested, and no auto-compaction occurred — the streamer sends a fallback message:

 This covers edge cases where the agent’s entire response was tool use with no text output.
-If a fork entry was requested (the agent called enter_fork), the empty text is expected and no fallback is sent.
+The fallback is suppressed when a fork entry was requested (the agent called enter_fork) or when auto-compaction occurred — both are legitimate reasons for an empty buffer.

 Message tracking